hasnat-shahriyar/C-Programming/C-Practice/Module-14/Final-Exam/JaduMatrix/readme.md

     return 0;
 }

 ```

-Let's break down the code and explain the logic step by step.
+Let's break down the code and explain it step by step.

+### Problem Statement:

+The task is to determine whether a given matrix is a Jadu Matrix or not.
+A Jadu Matrix is a square matrix where the values of the primary diagonal and the secondary diagonal are all 1, and all other elements are 0.

 ### Code Explanation:

-1. **Input:**
+1. **Input Size of Matrix:**

-   - The code first reads two integers `n` and `m` representing the number of rows and columns in the matrix, respectively.
+   - The program starts by prompting the user to input the number of rows and columns of the matrix.
+   - It reads the input values into the variables `row` and `col`.

+2. **Matrix Declaration and Input:**

-   - Then, it initializes a 2D array `matrix` of size `n x m` to store the elements of the matrix.
+   - An array `matrix` is declared with the size `row` x `col` to store the elements of the matrix.

-2. **Matrix Input:**

-   - Nested loops are used to read the elements of the matrix.
-The outer loop iterates over the rows, and the inner loop iterates over the columns.
+   - The elements of the matrix are then taken as input from the user in row-major order using nested loops.

-3. **Checking for Jadu Matrix:**
+3. **Check for Square Matrix and Jadu Matrix:**

+   - A variable `squareMatrix` is initialized to `1`, assuming initially that the matrix is square.
-   - Another nested loop structure is used to traverse through each element of the matrix and check if it satisfies the conditions of a Jadu Matrix.
+   - Nested loops iterate through each element of the matrix.
-   - The conditions are:
+   - For each element, it checks:
-     - If an element lies on the primary diagonal (`i == j`) or the secondary diagonal (`i + j == n - 1`), it must be `1`.
+     - If the element is on the main diagonal or the anti-diagonal, and it's not equal to `1`, it sets `squareMatrix` to `0`, indicating it's not a Jadu Matrix.
-     - If an element does not lie on any of the diagonals, it must be `0`.
+     - If the element is not on the main diagonal or the anti-diagonal, and it's not equal to `0`, it sets `squareMatrix` to `0`, indicating it's not a Jadu Matrix.

 4. **Output:**
-   - If all elements satisfy the conditions, the variable `isJadu` remains `1`, indicating that the matrix is a Jadu Matrix.
-In this case, "YES" is printed.
-   - If any element violates the conditions, `isJadu` is set to `0`, indicating that the matrix is not a Jadu Matrix.
-In this case, "NO" is printed.
+   - Finally, it prints "YES" if `squareMatrix` is still `1`, indicating the matrix is a Jadu Matrix.
+Otherwise, it prints "NO".

 ### Visual Representation:

-Let's illustrate with a sample Jadu Matrix:
+Consider the following 5x5 matrix from one of the sample inputs:

 ```
 1 0 0 0 1